STATE LAW MANDATES

 - Where competitive bidding is not required, state departments and agencies may, at their discretion, require the above certification.

-If you're searching for help to provide training for your employees, contact Impact Compliance today.
+If you’re searching for help to provide sexual harassment training in new york for your employees, contact Impact Compliance today.

 NEW YORK CITY REQUIREMENTS